aslavinska/smkingdom/README.md

 # Features

 - **Navigation**
-    - Featuring at the top of the main page, the name of the artist Sailor Shushu and above that is the main menu.
+    - Featuring at the top of the main page, the name of the online shop Silver Moon Kingdom.
-    - The other navigation links are: All Products, Pins & Stickers and Prints as a separate option , Login/Logout and Register options.
+    - The other navigation links are: All Products, Pins & Stickers and Prints, Login/Logout and Register options.
     - The navigation is in a font visible and readable for a user and color that contrasts with the background.
-    - The navigation clearly tells to the user the name of the app and website, and makes the different sections of information easy to find.
+    - The navigation clearly tells to the user the name of the website, and makes the different sections of information easy to find.
     - Search bar is available on the top of the page
     - In the Footer users can find link to the facebook page of the shop and subscripe for newsletter.